ArcadeMode/TypeShim/README.md

-## POCO member access from TypeScript
+## Feature: instance member access from TypeScript

 Samples below demonstrate the same operations when interfacing with TypeShim generated code vs `JSExport` generated code.
 Either way you will load your exports as [described in the docs](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop/wasm-browser-app?view=aspnetcore-10.0#javascript-interop-on-).